 Off-Graves patrol the university owned off-campus family student housing and the single student housing.

-You will usually see the off-gravers traveling through Isla Vista, racing to an escort, or just heading towards Westgate.
+You will usually see the off-gravers traveling through Isla Vista, racing to a safety escort, or just heading towards Westgate.

-CSOs doing off-graves secure laundry room doors, provide escorts, and lock up certain buildings after hours.
+CSOs doing off-graves secure laundry room doors, provide safety escorts, and lock up certain buildings after hours.

 Some of the off-campus housing that the CSOs patrol at night are: